britOnyx/RPSPyth/README.md

 # RPSPyth
-Rock Paper Scissors in python.
+Rock Paper Scissors CLI game in python.
 Iteration 1.
 DB needs to be implemented for score board